What Journalists Are Looking for in Your Staff Bio on the Website

 Bonus points if your staff bio appears on its own page with its own URL, making it easy for reporters to find you, specifically, and not your whole staff page.

-For example, if you visit People For the American Way’s website, to read any of their spokespeople’s bios, you are directed to a landing page with ALL of the spokespeople’s bios.
+For example, if you visit America Votes' website, to read any of their spokespeople’s bios, you are directed to a landing page with ALL of the spokespeople’s bios.

-Comparatively, if you visit the Common Cause website, clicking on an expert’s profile takes you to a webpage devoted entirely to that expert.
+Comparatively, if you visit the Brennan Center for Justice website, clicking on an expert’s profile takes you to a webpage devoted entirely to that expert.

 2. A High-Resolution Photo

 You should definitely have a professional photograph of yourself on your bio page, and it’s best if it’s high-resolution.
-(Bonus points if there’s a link to download a high-res version.)
+(Bonus points if there’s a link to download a high-res version like Aba G. Blankson has on the NAACP website.)

-This enables your media contact download your photo to include with your commentary in a format that’s high enough quality that it can run in print (like George Perkovich has on the Carnegie Endowment for International Peace website).
+This enables your media contact to download your photo to include with your commentary in a format that’s high enough quality that it can run in print.

 It’s also best if your photo is a headshot, not a full-body shot.
 Think shoulders and above.